bluesky66-dev/kibana/x-pack/plugins/uptime/public/components/monitor/synthetics/waterfall/README.md

 ## Introduction

 The waterfall chart component aims to be agnostic in it's approach, so that a variety of consumers / solutions can use it.
-Some of HyperSec Chart's features are used in a non-standard way to facilitate this flexibility, this README aims to cover some of the things that might be less obvious, and also provides a high level overview of implementation.
+Some of Elastic Chart's features are used in a non-standard way to facilitate this flexibility, this README aims to cover some of the things that might be less obvious, and also provides a high level overview of implementation.

 ## Requirements for usage